 This is my fourth year teaching.
 After the first two I recognized that I did not get the support and the feedback that I wanted to get better.
 Now I have some experience and that enhances my teaching abilities greatly, but there’s still something missing.
 I feel isolated and unmotivated to improve my craft because of the climate in my department meetings.
 And I know I’m not the only teacher who has ever felt this way.
 And that’s a travesty.

 I wrote earlier about the new teacher evaluation system.
 It’s a step in the right direction, but I do believe that tenure is doing the system a greater disservice by allowing certain, unmotivated veteran teachers to maintain such complacency about their teaching duties.
 In my view, data teams is not an extra assignment or flavor of the week–it’s simply good teaching practice.
-It’s extremely difficult to want to be a great teacher when I know these teachers get paid more to care less.
-Something must be done about this.
+Let’s reform the education practice so that teachers get more time to collaborate and understand the importance of reflection and self-improvement in their craft.